OluyomiKay/AWS-learning/Python Challenge/PythonChallenge.md

 ### Exercise 9 - The Cities Statistics Algorithm:

-* For this excercise using the CSV file: worldcities.csv.
+* For this exercise using the CSV file: worldcities.csv.
 The file contains cities and its population.
 * Complete this algorithm using functions.
 Design your code to be re-usable using parametric functions in Python.

 ```